 D Prior thyroidectomy

-A 25-year-old woman has had a 10 kg weight loss over the past 6 months without dieting or trying to lose weight.
+A 25-year-old woman has had a 7 kg weight loss over the past 6 months without dieting or trying to lose weight.
 On physical examination she appears anxious and worried.
 Her hands are warm and tremulous.
-Vital signs show her temperature to be 37.4 C, pulse 105/minute, respirations 23/minute, and blood pressure 135/75 mm Hg.
-Serum electrolytes include sodium 141 mmol/L, potassium 4.2 mmol/L, chloride 99 mmol/L, C02 23 mmol/L, glucose 78 mg/dL, and creatinine 0.8 mg/dL.
-Which of the following laboratory test findings is most likely to be present in this woman?
+Vital signs show her temperature to be 37.4°C, pulse 105/minute, respirations 23/minute, and blood pressure 135/75 mm Hg.
+Serum laboratory data include glucose 78 mg/dL and creatinine 0.8 mg/dL.
+Which of the following additional laboratory test findings is most likely to be present in this woman?

 A Plasma cortisol of 40 microgm/dL at 8 am